U.S., China 'miles and miles' from trade deal: Ross

 "During the upcoming high-level negotiations, both sides will continue to hold in-depth talks on various economic and trade issues of mutual concern," Gao Feng, spokesman at the commerce ministry, told reporters.

-Ross said the two sides were unlikely to resolve all their disputes in next week's talks.

-"It's too complicated a topic, too many issues, it's not a realistic expectation," he said.
-"That's different from saying that we won't get to a deal.
-I think there's a fair chance we do get to a deal."
+"So there's quite a little bit of time between now and then to judge just where do we stand, is it worth going forward or have we reached an impasse?"

-(Additional Reporting by Muyu Xu and Joseph Campbell in Beijing; Editing by Susan Thomas)
+(Additional Reporting by Muyu Xu and Joseph Campbell in Beijing and Makini Brice in Washington; Editing by Susan Thomas and James Dalgleish)

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)